arabovs/react-serverless-openai-api/README.md

 # openai

-Welcome to our small Gatsby Serverless App that implements calls to both OpenAI Chat GPT 3.5 and Dalle.
+Tiny Gatsby Serverless App that implements calls to both OpenAI Chat GPT 3.5 and Dalle.

+Please note all rights reserved to OpenAI and that this repo is made by me as a hobby.

 Enjoy